strvcom/ios-networking/README.md

   [X] multipeer connection modifier (low priority, last one to do)

+  [X] use library in iWeather example app

+  [X] file download with progress

   [ ] APIManager unit tests

   [ ] more complex samples in sample app (parallel tasks, retry, ...)

   [ ] tests for library objects if any are missing

   [ ] sample usage of storaged api calls for UI testing

-  [X] use library in iWeather example app

-  [ ] other data types - file upload/download with progress etc
+  [ ] file upload with progress